JieyuWu/ToyotaMod/Hyundai-Kia-Genesis.md

 ---
 ![Hyundai D](https://user-images.githubusercontent.com/37757984/82935524-07753080-9f42-11ea-88cd-3691be085b66.png)

 This connector is light grey, and has unique notches with the left notch being flush with the left of the connector, while the right notch is inward.
+It has the same connector as Hyundai I, but the wiring is different.

 ---
 ![Hyundai E](https://user-images.githubusercontent.com/37757984/82935525-080dc700-9f42-11ea-809a-cedd72f97112.png)